This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 AppliTools offers pricing upon request and has a free version for 1 user.

-Named a 2020 Gartner Peer Insights Customers’ Choice, Katalon Studio is one of the most popular QA automation tools on the market with a complete test automation solution for Web, Mobile, API, and Desktop app testing.
+Named a 2020 Gartner Peer Insights Customers’ Choice, Katalon Studio is a complete test automation solution for web automation, mobile, API, and desktop app testing.
 Katalon Studio revolutionizes the use of open-source frameworks by eliminating the technical complexities, allowing testers to set up, create, run, report, and manage automated tests effectively.

 Katalon Studio offers a host of integrations for multiple purposes: SDLC and CI/CD management, team collaboration, and many more.
+It also supports Cucumber, a BDD focused software that allows for test scenarios to be written in plain language.
 Katalon is also expanding their partnerships — to provide a comprehensive testing experience to its users.

 Katalon Studio lost a few points in its user guide and tutorials.
 Although there is resourceful documentation, it is not well-organized.
-Users can leverage the community, and forum activity to seek for help relating to the software.
+Users can leverage the community and forum activity to seek help relating to the software.

 Katalon Studio starts at $759 for an enterprise license and offers a free version for individual testers.